BRIQ-Consultancy/ExeQ-Thinker/README.md

 **ExeQ Thinker** is a locally runnable framework that combines deep, supervised reasoning, streaming interaction, GPU-accelerated inference, and production-grade memory/token budget management under one roof. <br>
 → It uses Ollama thiking models as the model runtime; it targets low latency and high throughput with FlashAttention and similar accelerations in an optional PyTorch path. <br>
-→ In this project, "gpt-oss-20b-exeq:latest" custom reasoning model is preffered.
+→ In this project, "exeq-thinker:latest" custom reasoning model is preffered.

 ---